lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/processccd.rst

 3. `Image Calibration`  -- Implemented by the :doc:`CalibrateTask <calibimg>` subtask, this step measures faint sources, fits an astrometric WCS and extracts a photometric zero-point for the image.

-ProcessCcdTask is implemented in the `lsst.pipe.tasks`_ module.
+This task is implemented in the `lsst.pipe.tasks`_ module.

 .. _lsst.pipe.tasks: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/pipe_tasks.html